rootsongjc/cloud-native-library/content/home/tag-cloud.md

 # A section created with the Portfolio widget.
 # This section displays content from `content/project/`.
 # See https://wowchemy.com/docs/widget/portfolio/
-widget: portfolio
+widget: tag_cloud

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 60

-title: '书目列表'
+title: '标签云'
-subtitle: '开源电子书&出版物'
+subtitle: '云原生资料库分类'

 content:
   # Page type to display.
 E.g. project.